 IRS Form W-4

 Upon hire, all new employees, including student workers, are required to complete a W-4.
 All employees should review their W-4 filing status and taxes withheld and compare this to anticipated or actual tax liability.
 If your income, filing status, or name changes, please submit an updated W-4 form as soon as possible.
 Tax is withheld in accordance with the current rates established by the Internal Revenue Service.
 Any employee filing Exempt status must fill out a new W-4 at the beginning of each new tax year.
-The W-4 form may be obtained by contacting the HR office or downloading the 2018 W-4 form here.

 Form I-9, U.S. Citizenship and Immigration Services

 The College is required by the Department of Homeland Security to complete and maintain an I-9 for each employee .
 This form must be completed by all employees on or before their first day of work.
 This form shows compliance that the employee is authorized to work in the United States.
 The I-9 form requires certain documents that are used to establish identity and employment authorization.
 Please contact the Human Resources Office immediately if you have not completed this form.

 Employees and the College contribute matching premiums to the Social Security Administration in accordance with the current rate schedule.
 The deductions and contributions (OASI) are displayed on your payroll earnings statement.